valerio-oliveira/dataops-trail/README.md

 ❯ cd ../
 ```

+To destroy the infrastructure you have created, go to the Terraform directory.

 > Destroying the environment

----

-To destroy the infrastructure you created, go to the Terraform directory and run the following command:

 ```shell
 ❯ cd terraform/aws